EnfrigFalco/makepkg-affinity/README.md

 # makepkg-affinity
 An Arch MakePKG to build Wine compatable with Affinity V2 suite

-## On different distribution use toolbox and do the following:
+## If using a different distribution use Toolbox and enter the following prompts:
 Create Arch container
 ```
 toolbox create --image quay.io/toolbx-images/archlinux-toolbox